 - Regular, church-wide "connection" activities with all encouraged to be physically present, designed to encourage deep relationships

-We don't need a special space to do these things, so we'll be doing them in one anothers' homes.
+We don't need a special space to do these things, so we'll be doing them in one anothers' homes and in public spaces.